Ilyahoo/HappyAid/README.md

 # HappyAid

-HappyAid it's a Quad7Segment that print 'Happy Aid' using Arduino.
+HappyAid it's a Quad7Segment that print 'Happy Aid' using Arduino UNO.

 It's show some characters, Numbers & Symboles.
 It use direct PORT controling using Arduino Regesters. & a variable resistor to control the speed of character.